Prequalification Procedures and Fees: Vaccines

 The following is an overview of the prequalification process for vaccines:

-- The manufacturer requests a pre-submission meeting to advice WHO on the intention to submit a vaccine for evaluation.
-The pre-submission meeting should be requested as early as possible by sending an email to firstname.lastname@example.org.
-A predefined agenda and presentation addressing questions must be proposed by the manufacturer and shared with WHO at least 2 weeks before the scheduled meeting.
+- The manufacturer requests a pre-submission meeting to advise WHO on the intention to submit a vaccine for evaluation.
+The pre-submission meeting should be requested as early as possible, by sending an email to firstname.lastname@example.org.
+A predefined agenda and presentation must be proposed by the manufacturer and shared with WHO at least two weeks before the scheduled meeting.

-- If the conditions for acceptance are fulfilled, the manufacturer submits an application letter to WHO providing specific details, such as country and manufacturing sites, licensing status, presentations put forwards for procurement and expected deadline for dossier submission.
+- If the conditions for acceptance are fulfilled, the manufacturer submits an application letter to WHO providing specific details, such as country and manufacturing sites, licensing status, presentations to be made available for procurement and expected deadline for dossier submission.

 - WHO screens the VPQD for completeness and compliance with the required format and contents.
-The assessment of the programmatic suitability of the vaccine candidate for WHO prequalification, is also done at this step.
+The programmatic suitability of the vaccine candidate for WHO prequalification is also assessed at this step.

-- Assessment of dossier is performed following the WHO Prequalification Procedure for assessing the acceptability, in principle, of vaccines for purchase by UN agencies (WHO TRS 987, Annex 6 ), as well as verification of compliance of the manufacturing site with WHO Good Manufacturing Practices by means of inspection, where necessary.
+- The dossier is assessed in accordance with the WHO prequalification procedure for vaccines (WHO TRS 978, Annex 6), as well as verification of compliance of the manufacturing site with WHO Good Manufacturing Practices by means of inspection, where necessary.

-- WHO requests the manufacturer to submit vaccines simples for independent and initial testing.
-The testing of this simples is performed by WHO contracted and qualified laboratories.
+- WHO requests the manufacturer to submit vaccines samples for independent and initial testing.
+Testing is performed by WHO contracted and qualified laboratories.

-- An inspection of the vaccines manufacturing site is performed to assess that the vaccine complies with WHO recommendations for production and quality control, that it meets the UN tender specifications, if the company has an adequate quality management system in place, and that the relevant vaccine is manufactured in compliance with WHO Good Manufacturing Practices.
+- An inspection of the vaccines manufacturing site is performed to assess that: the vaccine complies with WHO recommendations for production and quality control; it meets the UN tender specifications; the company has an adequate quality management system in place; and the vaccine is manufactured in compliance with WHO Good Manufacturing Practices.

 Dossier submission deadlines

-WHO has stablished three deadlines per years for the submission of the Vaccine Prequalification Dossier (VPQD):
+WHO has established three deadlines per years for the submission of a Vaccine Prequalification Dossier (VPQD):

 - 31 January